How Can I be More Creative

 I have written a blog post including further information about “slow looking”.
 Please have a look at How Can I Learn To Actually See Abstract Art.

-It is a well known fact that nature provides us with an awakened desire to explore, it frees the imagination and does not force thoughts in a specific direction.
+It is a well-known fact that nature provides us with an awakened desire to explore, it frees the imagination and does not force thoughts in a specific direction.
 There seems to be a link between being in nature and walking.
-People, going out in natural environment, tend to walk which, in a way, stimulates the generation of ideas and increases the mood.
+People, going out in the natural environment, tend to walk which, in a way, stimulates the generation of ideas and increases the mood.

 You do not need to go too far to find inspiration and new ideas.
 Just a short walk to the park observing and admiring the simple magic of nature can boost your creativity.